MilanTodorovic/MartialLaw/README.md

-# MartialLaw
+# MartialLaw - a Starsector mod
-Convert crew to marines and vice versa (Starsector mod)
+Convert crew to marines and vice versa